 A Texas Ranger post located on or near Blundell and Cypress Creeks, on or near the farm of William Blundell.

 (Lake Bob Sandlin State Park)

-A Texas Ranger post located along the Cherokee Trail on Cypress Creek southwest of Mount Pleasant.
+A Texas Ranger post located along the Cherokee Trail, one mile north of the Cypress Creek crossing, about 13 miles southwest of Mount Pleasant.
 No remains.
 The Miller Cemetery (aka Fort Sherman Cemetery) is located on or near the site, within the state park.

 A CSA cavalry encampment.

 Jefferson CSA Quartermaster Depot

 (1862 - 1865), Jefferson